 On July 28, 1976, Hebei’s city of Tangshan, located close to the Bohai Bay coast north of Tianjin, was hit by an 8.2 Richter scale earthquake.
 The Tangshan earthquake is considered the deadliest earthquake of the 20th century with over 240,000 people killed (although other reports indicate that the death toll could have been as high as 640,000) and with another 164,000 people being severely injured.
 The industrial city of almost 1 million people was effectively levelled during the disaster.

-Hebei’s GDP exceeds $478 billion and is growing rapidly.
 Agriculture plays a huge part in Hebei’s economy.
-Approximately 40% of its workforce is engaged in the agriculture, forestry and animal husbandry sectors.
 Much of the production resulting from these industries is shipped to feed the large urban populations of Beijing and Tianjin.
-The province’s main crops include wheat, corn, millet, sorghum, cotton, peanuts, soy beans, sesame, potatoes, hemp, beets and tobacco.
+The province’s main crops include wheat, corn, millet, sorghum, cotton, peanuts, soybeans, sesame, potatoes, hemp, beets and tobacco.
 Hebei also raises horses on its pastoral land north of the Great Wall as well as goats, sheep, poultry and pigs.
-Aquaculture is practiced both at areas such as Baiyang Lake and along its rivers and a coastal fishing fleet harvests from the Bohai Gulf.
+Aquaculture is practiced both at areas such as Baiyang Lake and along its rivers.
+A coastal fishing fleet harvests from the Bohai Gulf.

-Hebei’s industrial economy is largely dominated by iron and steel manufacturing with the smelting and pressing of ferrous metals accounting for almost 29% of industrial production.
-This is followed by the production and supply of electric power and heat, the mining and processing of ferrous metal ores, the processing of petroleum, the production of chemical raw materials and products including fertilizers, the manufacture of transport and agricultural equipment, and coking.
+Hebei’s industrial economy is largely dominated by iron and steel manufacturing with the smelting and pressing of ferrous metals accounting for almost 24% of industrial production.
+This is followed by the production metal products, automotive manufacturing, the production and supply of electric power and heat, the mining and processing of ferrous metal ores, the processing of petroleum, the production of chemical raw materials and products including fertilizers, the manufacture of transport and agricultural equipment, and coking.
 Light industries include textiles, ceramics, food processing, paper and flour milling.
 Recently, Hebei has made investments to diversify its economy away from heavy industry to high tech manufacturing, logistics and tourism.
-In order to facilitate this transition, the province is spending on the expansion and improvement of its infrastructure network.

 Lay of the Land

-The plain is surrounded by the Yan Mountains to the north, the Taihang Mountains to the west, and the Bo Hai Gulf to the east.
+The majority of central and southern Hebei lies within the North China Plain.
+The plain is surrounded by the Yan Mountains to the north, the Taihang Mountains to the west, and the Bohai Gulf to the east.
 The Yan Mountains undulate across the north of Hebei in a cascade of rounded hills whose crests average 1,500 meters.
+To the north of the Yan mountains are the grasslands of Inner Mongolia.
+The Great Wall of China snakes through the north of the province from East to West, ending at the seacoast of Shanhaiguan in the province’s North East.

-Almost all Hebei’s rivers eventually run into the Bo Hai.
-The Bo Hai is a shallow inlet of the Yellow Sea with average depths of only 30 meters.
-The water and nutrient dispelled from these rivers help support the Bo Hai’s abundant marine fauna.
-Along the Bo Hai, Hebei’s coast is 487 kilometers long.
+Almost all Hebei’s rivers – including the Yellow, Haihe, and Luanhe Rivers – run across the province until they flow into the Bohai Sea.
+The Bohai is a shallow inlet of the Yellow Sea with average depths of only 30 meters.
+The water and nutrient dispelled from these rivers help support the Bohai’s abundant marine fauna.
+Along the Bohai, Hebei’s coast is 487 kilometers long.
+Among the many reservoirs tucked away in the province’s hills and mountains, the largest is like Baiyangdian.
+Its Qinhuangdao port is one of northern China’s most important ice-free harbors.

 Interesting Aspects for a Traveler